 Prerequisites: Senior status and within two (2) semesters of completing all requirements for graduation.
 Permission of instructor is required.
 This course provides the opportunity to review and refine selected examples of work for the creation of a digital media portfolio.
 Topics include industry research, job searching techniques, interview preparation, group projects, presentation skills, and portfolio development and refinement.
 Lecture and lab. (fall, spring)

-Digital Game-Design Concentration:
+Digital Visual Effects Concentration:

 A studio course in typography for graphic design.
 Design projects explore type form and content relationships.
 Projects emphasize type design, page layout, and font manipulation to bring visual resonance to a written message.
 The course explores creative uses of type with graphic design software.